vivek-mkxliv/3D_Car_Localization/README.md

 	ROB599_Team2_Knights.pdf

-*P.S. : Windows was not able to read relative paths, so please change the paths to all the lines as specified in the respective python codes below (i.e., full paths).*
+*P.S. : To run the code, change the paths to all the lines as specified in the respective python codes below.*

 ### 1. PREPARING THE DATASETS